 IROS 2026 WorkshopFull-Shift Robot Co-Workers

-The workshop is especially interested in work that connects perception, planning, learning, evaluation, and human-robot interaction to the practical problem of keeping robots useful through complete workplace shifts.
+The workshop focuses on active perception, planning, learning, evaluation, and human-robot interaction for robots that remain useful through complete workplace shifts.

 • Long-horizon robot autonomy across real work shifts